People Against Genocide Everywhere

 • 2.
 That the government publish this letter of agreement with all of the above points of the Resolution included, both on its governmental website as well as all of the major newspapers of that country.

 • 3.
-All speeches at this mass demonstration should focus on the specific clauses that are all groups are demanding in the Uniting for Peace Resolution, and most importantly how a powerful united movement around these tangible demands is the only way that this can happen for the people of Gaza.
+That all speeches at this mass demonstration should focus on the specific clauses that all groups are demanding in the Uniting for Peace Resolution, and most importantly how a powerful united movement around these tangible demands is the only way that this can happen for the people of Gaza.

 Framework and Timeline based on past practices